Hong-Kong-International-School/template-portfolio-website/README.md

 # Template Portfolio

-:flags: A simplified portfolio template for beginners learning HTML and CSS, with a dash of Aussie humor!
+:flags: A simplified portfolio template for beginners learning HTML and CSS

 ## Features